EPCCed/archer2-AMPP-2021-07-14/README.md

  * <a href="exercises/traffic-advmpi.pdf">Traffic modeling exercise sheet</a>
  * <a href="https://github.com/EPCCed/archer2-AMPP-2021-07-14/raw/main/exercises/traffic.tar">Traffic model source code and solutions (MPI / OpenMP)</a>
+   - note that the OpenMP Makefiles are not properly configured for ARCHER2.
+To compile correctly you need to change the following flags:
+   - for the OpenMP C version: `CFLAGS= -O3 -fopenmp`
+   - for the OpenMP Fortran version: `FFLAGS= -O3 -homp`
   * <a href="https://github.com/EPCCed/archer2-AMPP-2021-07-14/raw/main/exercises/traffic-RMA.tar">Traffic model source code and solutions (MPI RMA)</a>